PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

   calldata: STRK20_CALLDATA_ITEM[]
 }

+// Identifies the DAPP that scopes a set of STRK20 sub-accounts, as a single felt :
+// either a 0x-prefixed felt, or a human-readable ASCII string of 31 characters max,
+// that the wallet encodes as a Cairo short string.
+No pattern in the spec. type STRK20_DAPP_NAME = string

+// How much of the token balance of the sub-account a settled open note collects. type STRK20_COLLECT_POLICY = {
+  type: 'all' | 'diff' | 'exact'  // 'all' : the whole token balance of the sub-account
+                                  // 'diff' : only the balance gained during this interaction
+                                  // 'exact' : the amount below
+  amount?: string   // required if and only if type is 'exact' }

+// Invoke one or more contract calls through the sub-account of the user for a DAPP,
+// routed by the sub-account anonymizer.
+The proceeds of the calls are settled into the
+// open notes created in the same transaction (transfer actions with amount "OPEN"),
+// so the number of open notes filled by this action must match the number created. type STRK20_SUBACCOUNT_INVOKE_ACTION = {
+  type: 'subaccount_invoke'
+  dapp_name: STRK20_DAPP_NAME
+  nonce: string           // Each nonce selects a distinct sub-account for this user + DAPP.
+  calls: INVOKE_CALL[]    // The calls to execute through the sub-account, in order (min 1).
+                          // With WalletAccountV6, these calls are starknet.js `Call` (camelCase) ;
+                          // the class converts them to/from this spec shape.
+  collect_policy: STRK20_COLLECT_POLICY  // A single policy applied to every open note settled by this action.
+}
+type INVOKE_CALL = {
+  contract_address: string
+  entry_point: string
+  calldata?: string[]
+}

 type STRK20_ACTION =
   | STRK20_DEPOSIT_ACTION
   | STRK20_WITHDRAW_ACTION
   | STRK20_TRANSFER_ACTION
   | STRK20_INVOKE_ACTION
+  | STRK20_SUBACCOUNT_INVOKE_ACTION

 type STRK20_BALANCE_ENTRY = {
   token: string    // token contract address